An open call to action, for anyone who wants to join the NoTosh team in the following capacity:

 Who do I work with?

 We’re a small, specialist team of education and enterprise consultants working with people and organisations around the world.
-You’ll work with everyone, from the Production team in Scotland to the Senior Consultant based in Adelaide, all the way around to our colleagues in New York, Toronto, Edinburgh and Mexico.
+You’ll likely work with everyone, from the Production team in Scotland to our Senior Consultants in Adelaide, Melbourne, New York, Toronto and Edinburgh.

 What will I do?